center-for-threat-informed-defense/summiting-the-pyramid/docs/detection-ttv/detectioncoverage/detectionquality.rst

 Field-level telemetry information can help identify the evidence available to detection logic and support more granular assessment of precision.
-See :doc:`Field-Level Telemetry Mappings & Scoring
+See :ref:`Field-Level Telemetry Mappings & Scoring
 <field-level-telemetry-mappings>` for more information.